apes-suite/musubi/paper.md

 problems, these simulations require significant computational resources, which typically are only available in distributed parallel systems.
-Musubi implements the lattice Boltzmann method (LBM) with a Message Passing Interface (MPI) parallelization with a fully distributed handling of the mesh data, avoiding bottlenecks on individual processors and enabling the scaling of the simulation to hundreds of thousands of MPI processes.
+Musubi implements the lattice Boltzmann method (LBM) with a Message Passing Interface (MPI) parallelization and a fully distributed handling of the data, avoiding bottlenecks on individual processors and enabling the scaling of the simulation to hundreds of thousands of MPI processes.
 Musubi is utilized to solve flow problems in the ultrasound simulator PROTEUS developed at